SEL-Columbia/networker/docs/comparison.md

 # Comparitive Analysis

-Below is a comparitive analysis of the modKruskal based NetworkPlanner algorithm vs the new modBoruvka based NetworkBuild algorithm.
+Below is a comparitive analysis of the modKruskal algorithm vs the new modBoruvka algorithm for network planning.

-The latter is being developed in effort to address performance issues and modularize the former.
+The latter has been developed to address performance issues and to better modularize the former.

 ## Methodology

-The results are based on running NetworkPlanner and NetworkBuild on identical inputs and capturing performance statistics (run time, maximum memory, etc).
-The outputs were then compared to determine correctness (assuming NetworkPlanner results are "correct").
+The results are based on running modKruskal and modBoruvka on identical inputs and capturing performance statistics (run time, maximum memory, etc).
+The outputs were then compared to determine correctness (assuming the existing modKruskal results are "correct").

 Scenarios were run with the following numbers of nodes:
 100, 200, 400, 800, 1600, 3200, 6400, 12800, 25600, 51200